IjzerenHein/visualformat-editor/README.md

     visualformat-editor/.../index.html?spacing=[20,10]&extended=0

-## Extended visual format Meta info
+## Visual format meta info

 Additional meta-info can be added in the form of comments.
 Using this meta-info, you can instruct the viewer to for instance use a specific aspect ratio or a specific color for a sub-view:

 ```vfl
 //viewport aspect-ratio:3/1 max-height:300